Miruthunjay/DT-Fellowship-Reflection-Tree/Miruthun.md

 ---

-*AI tools used: Claude (Anthropic).
-Approximate share of task: scaffolding, question drafting, code generation — roughly 60%.
-All psychological grounding, design trade-off decisions, and reflections reviewed and revised by the candidate.*
+AI tools used: Claude (Anthropic).
+Approximate share of task: ~70%.
+Reviewed, tested, and personalised all outputs myself.